J&J results top estimates, takes $13.6B tax charge

-Jan 23 (Reuters) - Johnson & Johnson reported adjusted quarterly profit and revenue slightly above analysts' expectations on Tuesday, as the healthcare company gained from strong demand for new drugs including cancer and psoriasis treatments.
+(Reuters) - Johnson & Johnson (JNJ) reported adjusted quarterly profit and revenue slightly above analysts' expectations on Tuesday, as the healthcare company gained from strong demand for new drugs including cancer and psoriasis treatments.

 Continue Reading Below